 After responding to the “cryptic code” to stop robots buying tickets I got this friendly message.

 I proceeded to try every combination of tickets for every seating option to find the same result in all.

 Good to see there were actually some tickets… they turned up on Trade Me at $600 each.

 I received the following error in the group hub while testing the solution build in Microsoft tutorial 3, lesson 3: “Failed while creating a B2BOrchestrations.B2BProcess service”

 After 30 minutes I finally found the solution.
 BizTalk does not refresh the new deployment automatically.
 You should first restart the BizTalkServerApplication Host instance from the “Platform Settings – Host Instances” node in the BizTalk Server 2006 Administration Console.

 If that did not do the trick, you can also try to remove the orchestration from the GAC, redeploy it and then refresh the BizTalkServerApplication Host instance.

 There are software tools for just about anything these days.
 One class of tools lets users like you and me convert a CHM into other formats including, not surprisingly, PDF.
 Sure, you could grab a copy of most of the BizTalk Server 2006 documentation…(read more)

-, Emma Teresa, arrived last Thursday without complications thankfully.
+Our newest addition, Emma Teresa, arrived last Thursday without complications thankfully.
 She’s a beautiful little girl who keeps bringing smiles to our faces.
 We want to thank everyone who has reached out for your support and concern — it means a lot to us.